Sonobeat Milestones II: The '70s +

 Mariani's 45 RPM single releaseSeptember 8, 1970

-Sonobeat releases it's 20th 45 RPM single, Mariani's progressive rock single Re-Birth Day backed with Memories Lost and Found.
+Sonobeat releases it's 20th 45 RPM single, Mariani's progressive rock single Re-birth Day backed with Memories Lost And Found.
 In addition to a general public release in a plain sleeve, a limited number of copies, circulated to radio stations and record reviewers, are packaged in a high-gloss white sleeve marked with the band's name and "advance copy".
+This is Sonobeat's second monaural single; all other Sonobeat singles, except Mariani's and Plymouth Rock's, are issued in stereo.

 Sonobeat co-founder Rim Kelley departsSeptember 1970